2019 ROSE D’OR® AWARDS

 By submitting Entries for the Rose d’Or® Awards, all Applicants acknowledge and accept that:

-c) Entries shall be listed in the online Rose d’Or® Guide, together with all corresponding information (such as contact details of the Entrant and of the broadcaster or platform having disseminated it, and a still from the Entry, etc.).
-Stills from the Entry or pictures to be included in the Rose d’Or® Guide shall be chosen by the Organiser at its discretion;
+c.
+Entries shall be listed in the Rose d’Or® Awards brochure, together with all corresponding information (such as contact details of the Entrant and of the broadcaster or platform having disseminated it, and a still from the Entry, etc.).
+Stills from the Entry or pictures to be included in the Rose d’Or® Awards brochure shall be chosen by the Organiser at its discretion;

 ARTICLE 8.
 WARRANTIES